muratk3n/thirdwave/en/tweets/2019/week45.md

 ---

-Not surprising at all.. rats can walk, navigate, which means they can form control actions between visual output, goal, obstacles.
+Not surprising at all.. many animals can walk, navigate, which means they can form control actions between visual output, goal, obstacles.
 Pushing against the ground for actuating is not that different (in fact harder) than turning some wheel and pressing a pedal.

 "[R]ats learned to drive tiny cars for science"